srl295/freepbx-pushover-smsbridge/README.md

 ## Setup

 1. Create a Pushover account
 2. Set up the [SMS Webhook](https://wiki.freepbx.org/display/FPG/SMS+Webhook) to be something such as <http://yourhost.example.com:21439> ( see 'port' setting below.)
-I recommend running this locally only.
+I recommend running this as localhost only.
+Set the webhook to 'receive'.
 3. Create the file `config.json`. ("//" entries are comments.)

 ```json